What is the cost of the exchange?

-Grades are not applied to your UWaterloo degree.
+Grades are not applied to your Waterloo degree.
 You will receive a credit (CR) or no credit (NCR).

-Are there any UWaterloo international representatives/counselors at other universities?
+Are there any Waterloo study abroad representatives/counselors at other universities?

-No. However, there are people at the host universities that can help you with many issues, as well as the UWaterloo exchange coordinators who may be contacted through email.
+No. However, there are people at the host universities that can help you with many issues, as well as the Waterloo exchange coordinators who may be contacted through email.